Shrewsbury School: 1900s

 The main school building suffered a major fire in 1905.
 Moss was succeeded in 1908 by Cyril Alington, then Master in College at Eton.
 Alington, though a Fellow of All Souls College, Oxford, was a sportsman, evidenced by the 1914 appointment as his secretary of Neville Cardus, the future cricket journalist who had joined the school in 1912 as the school's assistant cricket professional.

 At the time of his appointment as Headmaster, Alington was younger than any of the masters on the staff, so to bring in new blood into the teaching staff, he recruited several former Collegers from Eton, most notably The Rev. Ronald Knox.
 Alington wrote the school song and commissioned its flag (a banner of arms of its coat of arms), and he was an energetic builder; the school Alington Hall (assembly hall) is named after him.
 In December 1914 he wrote a poem, "To the School at War", which was published in The Times.
 After leaving Shrewsbury, Alington went on to serve as Chaplain to the King to King George V from 1921 until 1933, and then Dean of Durham, from 1933 to 1951.
 He appeared on the cover of Time magazine on 29 June 1931.
 "An accomplished classicist, a witty writer especially of light verse, and a priest of orthodox convictions ..."

 During the Edwardian period Oldham's Hall was built (1911).
-The current library building was added in 1916.